40+ Books About Paris You MUST Read Before Visiting France

 Kate Betts made up her mind that she would live in Paris and did everything to make that goal a reality.
 Already, I felt like I had a lot in common with her, and I hadn’t even picked up the book yet!
 As a recent university graduate, Betts packed up her belongings and moved to Paris.

-Not only that, but she had a job lined up with the holy grail of magazines- Vogue. #goals.
-Although the storyline is lacking in some places, the overall images of Paris Betts conjured up in the book and the fact that it’s set in the 80s, make this a winning memoir for any fan of Paris.
+Not only that, but she had a job lined up with the holy grail of magazines- Vogue.
+Although the storyline is lacking in some places, the overall images of Paris Betts conjured up in the book, and the fact that it’s set in the 80s, make this a winning memoir for any fan of Paris.

 “The best teachers impart knowledge through sleight of hand, like a magician.”